 At Yorkshire Energy our goals are simple; we want to offer competitive, fair for all tariffs and engage consumers in the energy market.
 Unfortunately, the first generation of smart meters didn’t meet these objectives.
 They may lose functionality if consumers switch (discouraging switching!) and some may need to be replaced with second generation meters in the future – increasing costs which are indirectly added on to consumer bills.

 Second generation meters on the other hand help to educate consumers about usage and by operating with all suppliers, they encourage switching.
-Therefore, Yorkshire Energy will be offering second generation smart meters at no extra cost once we’re sure they’re operating effectively and efficiently – hopefully by mid-2019.
-Waiting to engage with second generation smart meters has allowed us to keep costs as low as possible, letting us focus on competitive tariffs and outstanding customer service.
+Therefore, Yorkshire Energy are aiming to offer second generation smart meters by the first quarter of 2020, once we’re sure they’re operating effectively and efficiently.
+Waiting to engage with second-generation smart meters has allowed us to keep costs as low as possible, letting us focus on competitive tariffs and outstanding customer service.
 Likewise, investing in technology that will continue working even if our customers move on helps us engage consumers in the market and encourages switching.